 Over $646 million in public funds is moving through this district.

-That is not a typo.
-Between a $338.5 million federal highway project, water infrastructure grants, and the county's annual operating budget, more than half a billion dollars in public money is currently in motion — for projects that will shape this district for the next 20 to 30 years.
+Between a $338.5 million federal highway project and water infrastructure grants, more than half a billion dollars in public money is in motion — for projects that will shape this district for the next 20 to 30 years.

 $338.5M